j2sleek/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### Task 15: Everyone is a proponent of strong encryption
 Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 [101-rot13](./101-rot13)

+### Task 16: The eggs of the brood need to be an odd number
+Write a script that prints every other line from the input.
+Starting with the first line.
+[102-odd](./102-odd)